gas-buddy/opentelemetry-instrumentation-fetch-node/README.md

 OpenTelemetry Node 18+ native fetch automatic instrumentation package.

-Existing instrumentation packages (like [@opentelemetry/instrumentation-http](https://www.npmjs.com/package/@opentelemetry/instrumentation-http)) do not work with Node 18 native fetch, which is based on the [undici module](https://undici.nodejs.org/#/) but packaged in a "strange" way (some sort of internal bundle that I don't really understand).
+Existing instrumentation packages (like [@opentelemetry/instrumentation-http](https://www.npmjs.com/package/@opentelemetry/instrumentation-http)) do not work with Node 18+ native fetch, which is based on the [undici module](https://undici.nodejs.org/#/) but packaged in a "strange" way (some sort of internal bundle that I don't really understand).
 This module uses the new Node diagnostics channel to instrument native fetch.

-Note that due to the fact that fetch is lazy loaded in Node 18, this module will kick off a "phony" fetch to an unparseable URL (blank string) to get the library to load so we don't miss any events (because the diagnostics channel would not yet exist).
+Note that due to the fact that fetch is lazy loaded in Node, this module will kick off a "phony" fetch to an unparseable URL (blank string) to get the library to load so we don't miss any events (because the diagnostics channel would not yet exist).